core-wg/oscore/draft-ietf-core-object-security.md

 The second request in this procedure (sent in step 3) can be an ordinary request.
 The server performs the action of the request and sends a response after having successfully completed the security context related operations in step 4.
 The client acts on the response after having successfully completed step 5.

-TBD Properties of client and server
+When sending request #2, the client is assured that the Sender Key (derived with the random value R3) is fresh and has never been used before.
+When receiving response #2, the client is assured that the response (protected with a key derived from the random value R3 and the Master Secret) was recently created by the server.

+Similarly, when receiving request #2, the server is assured that the request (protected with a key derived from the random value R2 and the Master Secret) was recently created by the client.
+When sending response #2, the server is assured that the Sender Key (derived with the random value R2) is fresh and has never been used before.

 ### Denial of Service

 An on-path attacker may inject a message causing the endpoint to verify the message.
 A message crafted without access to the Master Secret will fail to verify.

-The first request may be a replay of a previous client request.
+Request #1 may be a replay of a previous client request.
 This causes the server to generate the second security context and send a response.
 But if the response did not have a matching request the client will discard it.

 To avoid storing state for procedure runs which may never complete, the server may set a timer at caching of R2 and remove R2 from the cache at timeout.

 The server may only have room for a limited number of security contexts, or only be able to handle a limited number of procedures in parallel.
-If the server receives a first request of the procedure and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).
+If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

-Replaying the first response will fail to verify since the response is bound to the request.
-Replaying the second request will fail to verify since it is only valid once for this value of R2.
-Replaying the second response will fail to verify since the response is bound to the second request.
+Replaying response #1 will fail to verify since the response is bound to request #1.
+Replaying request #2 will fail to verify since it is only valid once for this value of R2.
+Replaying response #2 will fail to verify since the response is bound to request #2.